-There are few things that can immediately upgrade a home’s interior like classic leather seating.
-These beautiful pieces of furniture are a practical addition to your family room and come in a variety of sizes and styles for you to consider.
-Leather has gone modern, and is showing up in lots of unexpected places.
-Consider upgrading your living room with these leather sofa ideas:
+There are few things that can immediately upgrade a home’s interior like classic leather furniture.
+These beautiful pieces are a practical addition to your family room and come in a variety of sizes and styles for you to consider.
+With that said, leather has gone modern, and is showing up in lots of unexpected places.
+Consider upgrading your living room (and the rest of your home) with these leather furniture tips:

 An Array of Colors

 Most of us think of brown when we think of leather, but leather furnishings are available in a wide spectrum of colors and shades.
 While burgundy and deep chocolate are still classics, you can find almost any color to suit your decor.
 Consider fashionable hues like snow white, aqua blue, deep red or metallic gray.

 If you have pets or a young family, pigmented leather is a perfect option for you.
 However, if you have a less-active household, you might lean towards pure aniline, which offers maximum suppleness but the least stain resistance.